In addition, interested parties can directly see more information. This significantly increases the number of potential buyers.

 Origin and history of breeding German Riding Horses

-There are few equestrians today who have not heard of the Hanoverian, the Trakehner, and the Württemberg, along with other famed regional breeds of Germany.
+There are few equestrians nowadays who have not heard of the Hanoverian, the Trakehner, and the Wuerttemberg, along with other famous regional breeds of Germany.
 Horse breeds have played an invaluable part in the history and culture of each state, as well as collectively, in creating the German Riding Horse.
 The regional breeds were often established by crossing local semi-feral pony-sized animals with larger and stronger stallions.
 Royalty and nobility played a key role in the creation of many of these breeds.
 Among the best-known horse breeders were the rulers of Hanover (who also became the Hanoverian kings of Britain), the dukes of Württemberg, and the Kings of Prussia, who supported and promoted the development of the Trakehner and Westphalian studs.

-During late medieval and early modern times, Neapolitan and Spanish horses were particularly favoured as riding horses by European rulers.
-Draught horses, Arabian and Turkoman horses would also play an important role in several of the German warmbloods.
+During late medieval and early modern times, Neapolitan and Spanish horses were particularly favored as riding horses by European rulers.
+Draught horses, Arabians and Turkoman Horses would also play an important role in several of the German warmbloods.
 Later influences came from the Thoroughbred and the Cleveland Bay.
 Most of the German warmblood breeders adapted their horses to meet changing needs, from the relatively light and compact warhorses of the early sixteenth century to the larger and stronger horses required for carriage work and hunting over fences.
 By encouraging their tenants to become involved in horse breeding, and making stallions available for their mares, German rulers also helped to create a culture of non-royal horse breeders in the regions.
 This paralleled the importance of private studs in Britain and was partly inspired by the success of the English Thoroughbred and other emerging breeds.